History of Philippine Airlines: First expansion and modernization (1960–1991)

 On April 2, 1982, a PAL Boeing 747-200B arriving from San Francisco via Honolulu became the first aircraft to dock at the new 800-million peso Terminal 1 of Manila International Airport.
 PAL would later strengthen its cargo-handling capability by building a dedicated cargo terminal adjacent to the MIA passenger terminal and installing cargo-refrigeration equipment in 1983.
 The new facilities, which catered mainly to international cargo services, enabled PAL to become a fully equipped cargo handler.
 Services to Paris and Zürich began in November 1982.
+For a brief period in the 1980s, PAL's routes to San Francisco and Los Angeles had a stopover in Tokyo.

 The latter half of the 1980s saw Roman Cruz's resignation to President Cory Aquino on the last day of the 1986 EDSA Revolution and the abolishment of Marcos's one-airline policy in 1988.
 Cruz's successor, Dante G. Santos, launched a massive fleet restructuring, which primarily focused on modernizing the domestic fleet through the acquisition of the Short 360, nicknamed The Sunriser, in May 1987, the Fokker 50 in August 1988, and the Boeing 737-300 jet in August 1989.
-Coinciding with the change in management was the introduction of the airline's "Sunriser" corporate identity designed by Landor Associates, which remains in use today.
+Coinciding with the change in management was the introduction of the airline's Sunriser corporate identity designed by Landor Associates in 1986, which remains in use today.

-On September 14, 1987, PAL undertook the biggest aircraft overhaul in its history with its first 747 in-house D-check at its technical center in Manila.
-The overhaul, conducted on a 747-200 (registration serial N743PR), reconfigured the aircraft's cabin and repainted it in the new Sunriser livery.
+On September 14, 1987, PAL undertook the biggest aircraft overhaul in its history with its first in-house 747 D-check at its technical center in Manila.
+The overhaul, conducted on a 747-200B (registration serial N743PR), involved reconfiguration of the aircraft's cabin and repainting with the new Sunriser livery.
 The airframe was airworthy by October 1987.